Canceled Ford Plant Adds To Mexico's Economic Frustrations

 As music blares from a food stall in the town's small outdoor market, housewife Maria de Jesus Ramirez Martinez gets visibly angry when asked about the Ford plant closure.

 "Trump is blaming us Mexicans for everything ... and it's not right ... it's just not right," she says.
-Ramirez says that the town was counting on those jobs — and that without them, more Mexicans will head north to the United States to find work.
+Ramirez says the town was counting on those jobs and that without them, more Mexicans will head north to the United States to find work.

 San Luis Potosi has been a bright spot in Mexico's otherwise sluggish economy; with so many international companies here, unemployment is officially below 3 percent, and the region has been growing at twice the pace of the country as a whole.